Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 #### Login on the new user account

-Once the new account has been properly created and configured, `logout` from the root account and check the user and groups information with the `id` command, to confirm that everything is properly configured.
+Once the new account has been properly created and configured, `logout` from the root account and check the new user/groups information with the `id` command to confirm that everything is as it should be.
+From this point forward all commands will be done using the new account, using `sudo`.

 <pre>
 logout